-High rates of bounces, abuse complaints, or spamtrap hits can cause serious damage to your deliverability, and indicate an issue with list collection or management processes.
-If Omnivore flags your addresses, look into how your list was collected, and how it has been managed in the past.
+High rates of bounces, abuse complaints, or spamtrap hits can cause serious damage to your deliverability, and indicate an issue with audience collection or management processes.
+If Omnivore flags your addresses, look into how your audience was collected, and how it has been managed in the past.

-Maintaining a healthy list is a critical part of email marketing.
+Maintaining a healthy audience is a critical part of email marketing.
 We take the reputation of all our users very seriously, and tools like Omnivore help address any issues before a campaign is sent.

 What should I do next?

-The best way to resolve your Omnivore warning depends on when you last imported to your list.
+The best way to resolve your Omnivore warning depends on when you last imported to your audience.

 I recently imported new contacts.

-If you've never had a compliance issue and you just imported a new batch of subscribers, there's probably something in your latest import that caused the problem.
+If you've never had a compliance issue and you just imported a new batch of contacts, there's probably something in your latest import that caused the problem.
 To resolve this, undo the latest import and reconfirm the addresses.

 I haven't imported any new addresses recently.

-If you haven't sent to your list regularly, your list might contain old or invalid addresses.
-Reconfirm the addresses on your list.
+If you haven't sent to your audience regularly, your audience might contain old or invalid addresses.
+Reconfirm the addresses in your audience.

 I'm not sure when contacts were imported.

-If you use a shared account, you may not be sure when subscribers were imported last, or how often they've been sent to.
+If you use a shared account, you may not be sure when contacts were imported last, or how often they've been sent to.
 In this case, we recommend you use segmentation to remove the addresses that may have caused the issue.

 Create a segment using Date Added | is after | a specific campaign was sent and choose your last successful email from the drop-down menu.

-If you were sending a campaign when you first received an Omnivore alert, that campaign will still have the Omnivore hold, but you can replicate that campaign to resend it to the modified list.
+If you were sending a campaign when you first received an Omnivore alert, that campaign will still have the Omnivore hold, but you can replicate that campaign to resend it to the modified audience.